-Fan control is done two ways.
-The fan is turned on by the temperature of the coolant that is sensed by the coolant temperature sensor which sends the message to the on-board computer.
-The computer turns on the fan through the fan relay.
-See Group 8W for circuity and diagnostics provided.
+Fan control is accomplished two ways.
+A pressure transducer on the compressor discharge line sends a signal to the powertrain control module (PCM) which will activate both fans.
+In addition to this control, the fan is turned on by the temperature of the coolant which is sensed by the coolant temperature sensor which sends the message to the Engine Controller.
+The Engine Controller turns on the fan through the fan relay.
+See Wiring Diagrams Manual for circuity and diagnostics provided.

-Switching through the on-board computer provides fan control for the following conditions;
+Switching through the Engine Controller provides fan control for the following conditions;